 Course #: 119211/219211 Credit: 1.0 Length: Year

-Year Taken: 11 Prerequisite: Algebra II Fee: None
+Year Taken: 11 Prerequisite: Algebra II IB Fee: None

 Applications &

 Interpretations I, SL (with a

 grade of C or better)

 Content: This yearlong course covers the following topics: functions, logarithms, sequences, series, limits, probability, statistics, vectors, trigonometry, and differential calculus.
 This course is required for those students wishing to test in Mathematics Analysis & Approaches, SL after taking Calculus IB as part of the IB program.
+The internal assessment portfolio for the math standard level will be required, whether taking the Math SL exam or not.